 For most people, diabetes is synonymous with deprivation.
-People assume that being a diabetic one has to abstain from different food groups and eat only bland, tasteless food.
-Doctors however do not agree with this line of thought and believe that to keep your blood sugar levels in check you need to eat a wholesome, balanced diet at regular intervals.
+People assume that being a diabetic, one has to abstain from different food groups and eat only bland, tasteless food.
+Doctors, however, do not agree with this line of thought and believe that to keep your blood sugar levels in check you need to eat a wholesome, balanced diet at regular intervals.
 Yes, you will have to give up on processed, junk food but that even non-diabetics must not consume anyway.
 Here are some dietary tips to help you manage better and ensure that you find your meals delicious and pleasurable.

 Consume Sweets Intelligently

 You don’t have to give up on that piece of chocolate or your favorite dessert just because you have diabetes.
 Be smart about the timing and content of your choices.
-If you have low blood sugar level and you can limit your intake to a small helping, you can continue to eat sweets.
+If you have a low blood sugar level and you can limit your intake to a small helping, you can continue to eat sweets.
 Reduce the carb intake in your meal to make room for the dessert.
 Also if you consume your sweets with your meal and not as a snack, it will not raise your blood sugar level suddenly.

-- Cut Out the Empty Calories
+Cut Out the Empty Calories

 Colas, juices, and soft drinks offer no nutritional value and just add to the sugar and calories in the blood.
 Try to avoid sweeteners in your tea and coffee, even those that claim to be sugar-free.
-When choosing low fat versions, ensure that they don’t have added sugar.
+When choosing low-fat versions, ensure that they don’t have added sugar.
 Canned and frozen items usually have hidden sugar so beware of that.
 If you are suffering from intense sweet cravings, choose a small bite of dark chocolate over milk one and a frozen fruit instead of an ice cream.

-- Spot the Sugar Hiding in Your Food
+Spot the Sugar Hiding in Your Food

-- Choose Your Fat
+Choose Your Fat